Dolphin SuperNova logo

 You can also choose to further enhance the size of your pointer in this dialog box.
 You can choose to use a fixed pointer size, which means it will not alter in size when you change your magnification, or choose a size relative to your magnification level, which means your pointer size will adjust relative to your size of magnification.

 Tip: SuperNova Magnifier & Speech and SuperNova Magnifier & Screen Reader also supports the announcement of text under the mouse pointer.
 You can control the length of the delay before the text is announced and whether character, line, paragraph or object is to be announced.
 You can find these options in the SuperNova Control Panel, "General Announcements" dialog box (ALT + S, G).
+You can toggle the announcement of text under the mouse pointer by pressing CAPS LOCK + M or by using Layered hotkeys by pressing CAPS LOCK + SPACEBAR, S, M.

 Summary